Alabama

 Prompt Payment Requirements (Public/Private)

 Alabama Public –Ala.
-Code § 41-16-3 (2022) (owner to prime 30 days after invoice; prime to sub/sub to lower tier 7 days after payment unless otherwise agreed; interest at current statutory rate).
+Code § 41-16-3 (2024) (owner to prime 30 days after proper invoice; prime to sub/sub to lower tier 7 days after payment unless otherwise agreed; interest at current statutory rate).

 Alabama Private (excluding residential contracts or contracts < $10k) – Ala.
 Code §§ 8-29-3 to 8-29-8 (2022) (owner to prime 30 days after invoice, unless otherwise agreed; prime to sub/sub to lower tier 7 days after payment unless otherwise agreed; interest at 1% per month, 12% per annum).